rainbowdashlabs/sql-java/docs/02/datatypes/postgresql.md

 ## Numeric types

-Numeric types sometimes have a "size". this size is not directly a validation.
+Numeric types sometimes have a "size".
+This size is not directly a validation.
 It is most common the size of the number and defines how much of that size is used to store the decimal.
 Sized never have a size which validates the input.
 It is always about precision.